FlorianSchepers/Meminto/README.md

 ```

 ##### Option 2: Required environment variables for using OpenAIs GPT-3.5-Turbo
-As an alternative to Option 1 you can simply use Memintos pre-configuration for the OpenAI API of GPT-3.5-Turbo.
-In this case, you only need to store your OpenAI API key in the enviroment variable `OPENAI_API_KEY`.
-If you do not have one get it here: https://platform.openai.com/account/api-keys.<br>
+As an alternative to Option 1 you can simply use Meminto's pre-configuration for the OpenAI API of GPT-3.5-Turbo.
+In this case, you only need to store your OpenAI API key in the environment variable `OPENAI_API_KEY`.
+If you do not have one, get it here: https://platform.openai.com/account/api-keys.<br>
 <br>
 Linux/MacOS:
 ```Shell